What is backlog grooming in Agile?

 Backlog grooming, also known as backlog refinement, is an important part of software development in Agile models.
 This process is critical for keeping the project organized.
-Backlog grooming is when the developers analyse and prioritise the tasks to be completed in the next ‘sprint’, or working period.
+Backlog grooming is when the developers analyze and prioritize the tasks to be completed in the next ‘sprint’, or working period.
 During this process, the team removes tasks, breaks down large items into smaller units, and provides more details for each item.
-This is done so that the next sprint planning meeting is clear, concise, and time efficient.
-The end-goal of backlog grooming is to have a detailed and prioritized list of the next user stories the team will work on.
-The length of these meetings vary, depending on the size of the backlog.
+This is done so that the next sprint planning meeting is clear, concise, and time-efficient.
+The end goal of backlog grooming is to have a detailed and prioritized list of the next user stories the team will work on.
+The length of these meetings varies, depending on the size of the backlog.

 In a nutshell, here’s what a team does during a backlog session:

 Break down big tasks into smaller ones

 Prioritize items, based on the results of the last sprint

 Rewrite the backlog items to be more detailed

 Learn more on Backlog items and how developers use them in Epic, Story, and Tasks in Agile article.

 Sprint planning and backlog grooming are often confused with one another because they look similar at first.
 Think of backlog grooming as preparation for sprint planning, similar to writing a detailed outline for a presentation, or an essay.
 It can be chaotic to try to present or write your information with no organization or preparation.
 The same is true when using Agile methods for software development.